hucknz/cumulusmx/README.md

 * CumulusMX does not work well with mapped ports.
 If you need to run on a different port use the `PORT=` environment variable and ensure the CumulusMX port and the docker port are the same.

 # Container builds
 The upstream repo for Cumulus MX is checked daily for new releases.
 When a new release is identified the build process should automatically trigger and commit a new build to https://hub.docker.com/r/hucknz/cumulusmx and https://ghcr.io/hucknz/cumulusmx.
-You can use the v3 or v4 tags to get the latest build of each version.
-The latest tag is currently mapped to v4.
+You can use the v3,v4 or v5 tags to get the latest build of each version.
+The latest tag is currently mapped to v5.

 # Important changes for v4 #

-**The `cumulusmx:latest` tag is now running CumulusMX v4 as of 9 July 2024.**

-`cumulusmx:v3` will remain available for version 3 builds.
-These will be updated regularly to avoid the containers going stale or security flaws being left open.

 **Please ensure you back up your data files before updating to v4.
 I can not guarantee the migration will work correctly for you.**